dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 ## :tada: You're ready to move on to the next stage! :tada:
 ![](/_resources/images/workshop_start.gif)

 Whoa... whoa there!
-You can't just go slinging at that DAG like that.
+You can't just go slinging at the DAG like that.
 [Here's a walkthrough](/guide.md) to get you trained up!

 **Live participants:**